magento/devdocs/guides/v2.2/cloud/project/manage-disk-space.md

   - Cloud
   - Storage
 ---
-You can find the total storage capacity for your Cloud project in your {{site.data.var.ece}} contract and in your [Magento account page](https://accounts.magento.cloud/user).
+You can find the total storage capacity for your Cloud project in your {{site.data.var.ece}} contract and on your [Magento account page](https://accounts.magento.cloud/user).
 Each project card in your account shows the number of _environments_, the _storage_ capacity in GB, and the number of _users_.

 You can check disk space usage in each environment using the _disk free_ command, which reports the amount of disk space used by the file system.
 You must use SSH to log in to a remote environment.